 In smaller cases where employers pay a fair amount of benefits in a timely manner, and the injury only had temporary consequences, a workers’ comp lawyer may not be necessary.
 However, as cases quickly become more complex, whether due to the nature of the injury or the actions of the employer, seeking legal representation may be in the best interest of the employee.

-In order to help produce a successful workers’ compensation claim, an employee should report the injury immediately and seek medical attention as soon as possible.
-It is vital that a victim keep a clear record of wages lost, medical costs, and accident reports to ensure that all bases are covered.
+To help produce a successful Iowa workers’ compensation claim, an employee should report the injury immediately and seek medical attention as soon as possible.
+It is vital that a victim keep a clear record of wages lost, medical expenses, and accident reports to ensure that all bases are covered.
 Injured workers should be sure to follow through with all treatment plans, as ending treatment prematurely can misrepresent the seriousness of the injury.
-Seeking the help of a workplace injury lawyer through Pothitakis Law Firm can improve the outcome of a claim.
+Seeking the help of a workplace injury lawyer at Pothitakis Law Firm can improve the outcome of a claim.